SPC Community Awards

 For 2021 only SPC agreed to add additional categories to its Community Awards to recognise the amazing efforts of the Saltford community during the COVID19 pandemic.

-As such SPC has decided to publicly announce the names of the winners now to enable the Parish Council to make the £75 prize donations in the winners’ names to the Saltford group, charity, organisation or project of their choice.
+Although the awards ceremony has been postponed until September, SPC has decided to publicly announce the names of the winners now to enable the Parish Council to make the £75 prize donations in the winners’ names to the Saltford group, charity, organisation or project of their choice.

 SPC congratulates all the winners of the Community Awards, and looks forward to the time that the Chair of Saltford Parish Council can present each of the winners with their certificate in front of their family and friends, in public recognition as winners of the SPC Community Awards 2021.